Fahras23/PhoneBook_RestApi/README.md

 - check (used in all methods to validate arguments)

 ### Authentication features
-method:
+methods:
-- register new user
+- register (new user)
+features:
 - authenticate existing user
 - hashing and unhashing password for safty

-### Code formated with black and validated with pylint and flake8
+Code formated with black and validated with pylint and flake8